CerberusX1/modlists/README.md

 Troubleshooting.

+STEAM BUG
+steam is now installing the fallout 4 and creation kit incorrectly, to fix this install them both, fallout 4 first, then creation kit second, open the folder containing creation kit and move its files into the fallout 4 folder, this should solve the issue.

 for missing files, insure you have installed all CC including ones listed in the guide, launch both fallout 4 and creation kit 1 time.

 disable overlays sucks as steam, nvidia, game bar, xbox, overwolf, etc they are known to cause issues.